We provide specialist clinical nutrition & dietetic services across three levels, depending on the complexity and needs of the case.

 The Foundation of Complex Recovery.

-A comprehensive clinical assessment designed to identify nutritional factors that may be limiting recovery.
+A comprehensive clinical dietetic assessment designed to identify nutritional factors that may be limiting recovery.

-An assessment is always required before recommendations can be made or intervention is given but can also be offered as a one-off if simple sign-posting or an estimate of input is required.
+An assessment is always required before recommendations can be made or intervention is given but can also be offered as a one-off to access immediate dietetic advice, to receive a report of recommendations for nutrition support or an estimate of input that will be needed.

-Focused dietetic intervention to address identified issues and support recovery.
+Focused dietetic intervention and management to address identified issues and support recovery.

 • managing symptoms affecting intake